dgtie/ATTINY414/remote/README.md

 - click key#11 (shift-key) to toggle LED
 - LED will turn off when no key is pressed in 5 seconds
 - click other keys to send out IR signals.
 22 signals supported.
-- hold shift-key for 2 seconds to enter LEARN mode
+- double click shift-key to enter LEARN mode
 - hold key#7 and click key#10 to enter BOOTLOADER mode.
 - sleeps when idle